esnet/gdg/website/content/en/docs/gdg/backup_guide.md

 ./bin/gdg backup dash download -t tagA,tagB,tagC
 ```

 **NOTE**: Starting with v0.5.2 full crud support for tag filtering.
 You can list,upload,clear,download dashboards using tag filters.
+Keep in mind the tag filtering on any matching tags.  ie.  Any dashboard that has tagA or tagB or tagC will be listed,uploaded, etc.

 ### Folders